Notalgia paresthetica: Treatment

 Therapy for notalgia paresthetica is directed at controlling symptoms, as no cure exists for the condition.
 Available treatments include local anesthetics, topical capsaicin, topical corticosteroids, hydroxyzine, oxcarbazepine, palmitoylethanolamide and gabapentin.
 Paravertebral nerve block and botulinum toxin injections may also be helpful.

 Some patients treated with low concentration topical capsaicin reported pain, burning, or tingling sensations with treatment, and symptoms returned within a month of ceasing treatment.
 Oxcarbazepine was reported to reduce the severity of symptoms in a few cases.
 One patient has been treated with "paravertebral nerve blocks, with bupivacaine and methylprednisolone acetate injected into the T3–T4 and T5–T6 intervertebral spaces" Hydroxyzine has also been used with considerable success in some cases as long as the pills are used daily.

 High concentration topical capsaicin (8%, Qutenza) have been shown to be highly effective in treating neuropathic itch in some patients (including notalgia paresthetica) as well as in a recent proof-of-concept study.

 Most recently intradermal injections of botulinum toxin type A (Botox) have been tried with some success.
 Even though botulinum normally wears off in three to six months, the treatment appears to be long term, and it has been theorised that botulinum type A effects lasting change in pain signaling.
-Unfortunately, repeated injections have been associated with diminished movement ability of the upper back and arms and its recommendation as a treatment has therefore become less popular.